jjwall/Bamazon/README.md

 Yep!
 Our DataBase has successfully been updated and there are now 70 copies of Daily Stoic left in stock.

-And if we try to order a product that's out of a stock:
+And if we try to order a product that's out of stock:

 ![Shot 5](/images/shot5.png)

-#nintendoplz
+#NintendoPlz